Service à la russe: Variations in presentation

 Seely notes that service plates are not always used in British table service.
 Culinary writers generally agree that the flatware for the cover is limited to three forks and three knives, but Schuyler states that the table can be set with all the flatware needed for the meal, a practice Post criticizes.

 A first course of cold hors d’œuvres is typically prepared on separate plates that are placed on the service plates, but it can be presented on a platter for guests to serve themselves.
 In that style of service, the guests must use the service plate for their portion, and the servants must then remove the soiled service plates and replace them with clean plates, often called "exchange plates", for the soup course.

 The entrée can also be prepared on separate plates instead of being presented on a platter.
 In that style of service, an exchange plate first takes the place of the soup plate and service plate; but the servants must then remove the clean exchange plate when they set down the entrée, since only the cold hors d’œuvres and the soup plate are placed on the service plate.

-Dinners in the American style sometimes include a salad as the first course before or instead of soup, an innovation that appeared before World War I but became popular in the 1950s.
+Dinners in the American style sometimes include a salad as the first course before or instead of soup, an innovation that appeared before World War I and became popular in the 1950s.
 Escoffier and Louis Diat disapprove of the practice.
 Vanderbilt notes that first-course salads were popular in California, but none of her menus include them as a first course.

 The soup and fish courses often include a choice between two soups (usually clear or cream) and two or three fish (usually poached, broiled, or fried).
 Other courses are presented sequentially, not as a choice, but guests can refuse any dish.

 In some styles of service, salad plates for the roast course are placed to the left of the dinner plate when the roast is served.
 Special crescent-shaped salad plates are sometimes used for that purpose.
 Post disapproves of the practice.

 At informal luncheons and dinners, the dessert fork and spoon may be set at the top of the plate throughout the meal.
 When the waiters set down the dessert plates, the guests move their own flatware to either side of the plate.
-This arrangement is not used at formal meals.
+That arrangement is not used at formal meals.

 In presenting most dishes, the platters include a large spoon and fork for lifting the food.
 Guests place the spoon under their portion and use the fork to steady the food as they lift it and move it to their plate.
 Vegetables and some other dishes include only a spoon.